POWER-KI/GPT/DEMO-03/READme.md

 # GPT-DEMO-03: DEBATE
-A <b>DEBATE</b> is a structured, formal discussion between opposing sides on a specific topic, where each side presents arguments and evidence to support their viewpoint.
+<i>A <b>DEBATE</b> is a structured, formal discussion between opposing sides on a specific topic, where each side presents arguments and evidence to support their viewpoint.
 This software allows the comparison between two teams with different opinions, using the capabilities of OpenAI models.
-Each TEAM also has the option to upload .pdf or .txt documents in support of their position.
+Each TEAM also has the option to upload .pdf or .txt documents in support of their position.</i>

 This is  a  FREE software demonstrating how by combining POWER-KI programming language and OpenAi's GPT interesting results can be obtained in a simple and compact way.